 The “El Cerrito property,” as it was first called, caught the attention of the Board.
 Its six acres and facilities just north of Oakland were said to be available for $150,000.
 An offer was made, and by the fall of 1956 classes began on the El Cerrito, California campus for 103 students.

-In 1957-58, with enrollment at 128, the largest department continued to be missions, while the second largest was the pastoral department.
+In 1957-58, with an enrollment of 128, the largest department continued to be missions, while the second largest was the pastoral department.
 The library collection continued to grow to 10,000 volumes.

 On to Oregon